 Study of Friction Reduction Potential in Light- Duty Diesel Engines by Lightweight Crankshaft Design Coupled with Low Viscosity Oil 2020-37-0006

-The present paper analyzes the crankshaft potential as contributor to the mechanical efficiency improvement, by investigating the synergistic impact of crankshaft design itself and oil viscosity characteristics (including new ultra-low-viscosity formulations already discussed in SAE Paper 2019-24-0056).
+The present paper analyzes the crankshaft potential as contributor to the mechanical efficiency improvement, by investigating the synergistic impact of crankshaft design itself and oil viscosity characteristics (including new ultra-low-viscosity formulations already discussed by the author in ).

 Experiments were conducted at both component and engine test bench level on a prototype light-duty 1.5ℓ 3-cylinder Diesel engine fitted with such an innovative crankshaft, characterized by a friction level typical of a gasoline engine.

-The main results indicate that a reduction of bearing dimensions and an increase of its clearances combined with a reduction of oil viscosity are all contributing to friction improvement, but also to a reduction of minimum oil film thickness requirements.
-The above-mentioned crankshaft has been then validated from a durability and functional stand point confirming friction and bearings dimensioning levels comparable to a gasoline crankshaft, at sustainable cost increase while keeping the Diesel-expected durability.
+The main results indicate that a reduction of bearings dimensions and an increase of its clearances combined with a reduction of oil viscosity are all contributing to friction improvement, but also to a reduction of the Minimum Oil Film Thickness requirements.
+The above-mentioned crankshaft was then validated from a durability and functional stand point confirming friction and bearings dimensioning levels comparable to a gasoline crankshaft, at sustainable cost increase while keeping the Diesel-expected durability.